 'Cash sales' means all income from your main business activity which is received at the time of sale, or very shortly afterwards.
 Many IFAs are not authorised to handle clients' money - when a life policy or investment product is sold, the client makes the cheque or direct debit mandate out to the appropriate product provider.

-For retail investment products like pensions and investment funds, anyone wanting to call themselves 'independent' must agree an upfront fee with their client for the advice they give.
+For retail investment products like pensions and investment funds, advisers must agree an upfront fee with their client for the advice they give.
 This could be an hourly charge, a percentage of the amount invested or a flat fee.
 They can't receive commission from the provider of these types of product (they used to be able to, but the rules changed at the start of 2013).
 However, the client can ask the product provider to deduct this fee from the amount they're investing and to pay it over to the IFA.